Skip to main content

 Read the Draft LTRP

-The LTRP will be a roadmap for rebuilding stronger and more resilient than before, incorporating local knowledge and lived experiences so that the City can prioritize projects and initiatives that strengthen the community while preparing for the future.
+The LTRP will serve as a roadmap for rebuilding stronger and more resilient than before, incorporating local knowledge and lived experiences so that the City can prioritize projects and initiatives that strengthen the community while preparing for the future.

 What is a Long-Term Recovery Plan (LTRP)?